 // Thread startpoint helper function

-unsigned int __stdcall CThread::StartThread(void* puVoidThread) {
+unsigned int __stdcall TThread::StartThread(void* voidThreadPtr) {

 // Easy try-run-and-catch-on-error for simple statements

-#define TRYTOPERFORM(__what, __nErrorID) \
+#define TRYTOPERFORM(what, newErrorCode) \

 try { \